 Aggie Honor System

-The following is the Texas A&M University at Qatar Aggie Honor System
+Academic Integrity: Texas A&M at Qatar Aggie Honor System

 Misconduct in research or scholarship includes fabrication, falsification, or plagiarism in proposing, performing, reviewing, or reporting research.
 It does not include honest error or honest differences in interpretations or judgments of data.
 Texas A&M University students are responsible for authenticating all work submitted to an instructor.
 If asked, students must be able to produce proof that the item submitted is indeed the work of that student.
 Students must keep appropriate records at all times.
 The inability to authenticate one’s work, should the instructor request it, is sufficient grounds to initiate an academic dishonesty case.
 Academic dishonesty includes the commission of any of the following acts.
 This listing is not, however, exclusive of any other acts that may reasonably be called academic dishonesty.
 Clarification is provided for each definition by listing some prohibited behaviors.